 Whenever possible, buy foods that are dated beyond the day of the latest "end of the world" prediction.

 There are some attractive and versatile canned tomato products you may wish to keep on hand.
-Tomato sauce, stewed tomatoes and spaghetti sauce are easy and versitile ingredients that can be used in many ways.
+Tomato sauce, stewed tomatoes and spaghetti sauce save you some work and can be used in many ways.

-If you like commercially prepared tomato- based sauces-- you might consider the ones in Atlas, Mason or other canning jars.
+If you like commercially prepared tomato-based sauces you might consider the ones in Atlas, Mason or other glass canning jars.
 The containers let you see the product and they are reusable when you want to can your own tomatoes, or other fruits or vegetables.
 (Even if you don't plan to can.
 You can, at least save jars for those who do can.)

 Canning Your own

 On the other hand if you are willing to give the idea of home canning your tomatoes in glass jars-- you will find it is one of the easiest foods to preserve in this way.
 You don't need a pressure cooker.